lucaboesch/moodle-mod_openbook/README.md

 A possible teaching scenario could look like this:

-* A teacher opens the Private Student Folder activity for submission.
+* A teacher opens the Openbook Resource Folder activity for submission.
 He chooses if submissions are aproved automatically.
 He also chooses if submissions are private (cannot be shared between students), can be shared between students (with student aproval) or are shared automatically.

 * Students submit documents during the submission period.
 They also choose wether if they want to share the documents with peers or not (if sharing and student approval are enabled).